-Explore the popularity of Environmental, Social, and Governance (ESG) Bonds and what companies should consider as they move towards more progressive social behavior while mitigating the risk these activities can have on the bottom line in the latest PoV from Global Assurance.
+Explore the popularity of Environmental, Social and Governance (ESG) Bonds and what companies should consider as they move towards more progressive social behaviour while mitigating the risk these activities can have on the bottom line in the latest PoV from Global Assurance.

 By John Kent

 The popularity of Environmental, Social and Governance bonds (or “ESG Bonds”) has risen in recent years.
 But could the appeal of social responsibility translate into additional complexity for companies who report under International Financial Reporting Standards (IFRS)?
 How can companies promote good social behaviour and mitigate the risk of having a negative impact on an organisation’s bottom line?

 Deloitte is actively navigating the accounting complexities of ESG Bonds working with clients to help ensure unpredictable business climates do not unexpectedly translate to volatile income statements.